Over 80s car insurance

 You have two options;

-• A Driving Mobility Centre assessment (if medical conditions have affected your driving)
+- A driving mobility centre assessment (if medical conditions have affected your driving)

 What does a mobility centre assessment involve?

-• Ability to operate car controls
+- Ability to operate car controls

-• Thinking skills and cognitive health
+- Thinking skills and cognitive health

 Trained professionals will make an on-road assessment of your driving ability in a dual-controlled car.
 They’ll also see if you could benefit from car adaptations.
-You’ll also have to do some paper-based tests that measure your mental, memory or attention skills.
+You’ll also have to do some paper-based tests that measure your mental, memory and attention skills.

 Could I lose my driving licence by taking an assessment?